 Guests can choose from a set tasting menu focusing on small insect dishes or the regular menu with more options.
 Several standouts are the Crab and giant water beetle ravioli with a turmeric saffron sauce, the Grilled seabass with ant caviar, mother of ant beurre blanc sauce and blackened corn salsa and the Wingless long-horned grasshopper risotto with fresh herb and parmesan cheese.

-And for desert, a must order is the Crepe suzette with silkworm ice cream.
+And for dessert, a must order is the Crepe suzette with silkworm ice cream.

 And the space is as creative as the cuisine.
-With no traffic, Chang Chui is about a 15-20 minute taxi ride from the closest Skytrain stop, Bang Wa.
-For more information visit: www.insectsinthebackyard.com
+With no traffic, Chang Chui is about a 15–20-minute taxi ride from the closest Skytrain stop, Bang Wa.

 Khua Kling Pak Sod is located at Thonglor Soi 5, Sukhumvit.
 The restaurant is not huge, is not well advertised in front but is wildly popular during lunch time.
 The focus here is on Southern Thai cooking (can be a bit spicy).
 Good soups and curries.
 Excellent Tom Yum Platu and Neur Pu Pad Prik Kee Noo Suan.